ryanmcnz/restruct.js/README.md

 During packing, if the given string is shorter than the value of `n`, the output will be padded with null bytes.

+### bytes

+`bytes` denotes a variable length sequence of raw bytes in an array.
+Similarly to string, the second argument to `bytes(k, n)` specifies the number of raw bytes.
+It will pack an array of integers from 0 to 255, and will unpack the same.